PayPal vs credit card payments

 - Fraud target.
 PayPal is a well-known online company and has previously been targeted by hackers.
 While it does regular security updates, there is still some risk involved in storing your card or account details anywhere online.

 - Currency conversion costs.
-If you shop with retailers that don’t accept foreign currencies, PayPal will use its own conversion rates for the transaction.
-For transactions in US or Canadian dollars, your payment will be converted at a rate 3.5% above the exchange rate, while for any other transactions, the rate will be 4% above the exchange rate.
-This is significantly higher than rates applied by most cards.
+If you shop with retailers that don’t accept foreign currencies, PayPal will use its own conversion rates for the transaction, which can be significantly higher than rates applied by most cards.

 - Acceptance.
 Not all online stores accept PayPal, so using it will often depend on the business you’re shopping with.